Quest for back pain solution – The Sun Nigeria

 So, Adamu, your case is simple.
 Kick that satanic thought off your mind and visit us as planned and restore the groove.

 Charles, I have for some years developed great interest in your column.
 Surprisingly most colleagues I met shared the same feelings.
 I have come to believe that you are an authority in musculoskeletal back pain problems.
 You have increased my knowledge about back problems.
-Iam a physiotherapist by profession and your write-ups have increased my horizon about back pain of musculoskeletal origin.
-I sincerely suggest you partner NSP for regular incisive workshop for members of Nigeria Society of Physiotherapy on this perplexing complaints of common back pain.
-Many of us are at loss in providing satisfactory treatment for our back pain clients, probably due to misdiagnosis that could lead to mistreatment.
-Ojajune
+I am a physiotherapist by profession and your write-ups have increased my horizon about back pain of musculoskeletal origin.
+I sincerely suggest you partner Nigeria Society of Physiotherapy (NSP) for regular incisive workshop for members of Nigeria Society of Physiotherapy on this perplexing complaints of common back pain.
+Many of us are at loss in providing satisfactory treatment for our back pain clients, probably due to misdiagnosis that could lead to mistreatment. – Ojajune

 Ojajune, you spoke well.
 If the NSP deem it fit to invite me for such I will oblige because it is my constituency.